Bear hound dogs huge impact on the landscape

 on bears and cubs

-Bear hunters have been baiting bears since April 15th and will continue to do so until the end of bear killing season in October.
-In addition, on July 1st, 12,000+ unleashed bear hound dogs will be let loose on WI's landscape to "train" on bears.
+Bear hunters begin baiting bears on April 15th and will continue to do so until the end of bear killing season in October.
+In addition, on July 1st, 12,000+ unleashed bear hound dogs are let loose on WI's landscape to "train" on bears.
 Mothers and young cubs as well will be pursued and harassed for an unregulated numbers of hours in the hottest days of the summer.
 According to the 2014 Bear Hunter Survey, approx. 50% of license A/B holders train their dogs on a bear mom and cubs 3-4 times during the training season.
 Black bears have NO sweat glands.
 Consequently, the chasing of bears by hound dogs for hours at a time in the heat of the summer can induce seizures as well.

 Wisconsin's egregious bear baiting regulations